The role of shape disorder in the collective behaviour of aligned fibrous matter: Introduction

 \section{Introduction}

-In natural and composite bundles of nearly aligned fibers, as for instance in hair tresses, ponytails and other natural fagots, the waving spontaneous shapes of the strands allow for an intrinsic fluffiness of the materials~\cite{2002_robbins,2010_audoly_pomeau,1999_baudequin_roux,2007_kabla_mahadevan}.
+In natural and composite bundles of nearly fully aligned fibers, as for instance in hair tresses, ponytails and other natural fagots, the spontaneously curved shapes of the individual strands allow for an intrinsic fluffiness of the materials~\cite{2002_robbins,2010_audoly_pomeau,1999_baudequin_roux,2007_kabla_mahadevan}.
 This was first discussed by Van Wyk \cite{1946_van-wyk} who proposed an equation of state (EOS) for the material compressibility by suggesting that the response of wool stacks to compression is mostly controlled by the bending modes of the fiber strands.
-The suggestion has been widely discussed in work related to fibrous matter~\cite{1987_gutowski_wineman}, in explanations of the compressibility of textiles~\cite{1993_pan}, matted fibers~\cite{2005_poquillon_andrieu} and of bulk samples of wool fibers~\cite{1955_demacarty_dusenbury}, for studies of the shape of hair ponytails~\cite{2012_goldstein_ball} or for predicting droplet formation at the tip of wet brushes~\cite{2016_yamamoto_doi}, or even to study the mechanical response of aegagropilae~\cite{2017_verhille_le-gal}.
+The suggestion has been widely discussed in work related to fibrous matter~\cite{1987_gutowski_wineman}, in explanations of the compressibility of textiles~\cite{1993_pan}, matted fibers~\cite{2005_poquillon_andrieu}, non-woven fibrous mats, needled \cite{soares(2017)} or not \cite{siberstein(2012)}, of bulk samples of wool fibers~\cite{1955_demacarty_dusenbury}, for studies of the shape of hair ponytails~\cite{2012_goldstein_ball}, for predicting droplet formation at the tip of wet brushes~\cite{2016_yamamoto_doi}, or even to study the mechanical response of aegagropilae~\cite{2017_verhille_le-gal}.

-Since van Wyk seminal work \cite{1946_van-wyk} many models have been proposed to understand the collective mechanical properties elasticity of stacks of randomly oriented straight fibers \cite{wilhelm2003elasticity,gardel2004elastic,buxton2007bending,broedersz2011criticality}.
-Recently Broedersz {\it et al.} have shown that elastic properties of such networks is governed by bending elasticity for low connectivity and by stretching elasticity for high connectivity \cite{broedersz2011criticality}.
+Since van Wyk's seminal work \cite{1946_van-wyk} many models have been proposed to understand the collective mechanical elasticity of stacks of randomly oriented straight fibers \cite{wilhelm2003elasticity,gardel2004elastic,buxton2007bending,broedersz2011criticality}.
+Recently Broedersz {\it et al.} have shown that the elastic properties of such networks are governed by bending elasticity for low connectivity and by stretching elasticity for high connectivity \cite{broedersz2011criticality}.